 The standard is effective for fiscal years beginning on or after April 1, 2012.
 In the case of governments, the new requirements are effective for fiscal years beginning on or after April 1, 2019.
 For entities with a December year end, this means that 2020 is the first year that the standard must be followed.
+However, we are expecting that the Standard will be further deferred.
 Earlier adoption is permitted.